How Can I Build a Software?

 How to Research Your Target Audience

 We try to learn as much as possible about the people who will use our software.
 Asking questions like: Who are they?
 What devices do they use?
 What’s their level of technical skill? helps us understand them better.
-We also conduct surveys or interviews to gather insights directly from them.
+We also can conduct surveys or interviews to gather insights directly from them.

 How to Prioritize Features for Your Software